 You wake up in the morning and start your day with a hearty breakfast to get your mental engines up and running.
 The question is, what power foods exactly give you that awesome mental brain boost that you need to conquer the day!

-Power foods have the ability to boost our physical health, build up our muscle mass physique, and most importantly, they give you the needed energy.
+Power foods have the ability to boost our physical health, build up our muscle mass physique, and most importantly, give us the needed energy.

 There are, however, some power foods that can improve the working of our brain and memory as well.